As Email Takes Center Stage in National News, Three Reasons Email Archiving and Regulatory Compliance Are Essential

 3. VMware Represents Next Growth Phase in Archiving Market

 What's next in information archiving?
-Welch says that virtualization of hardware, and networks represents a sea change in computing, and is already impacting the archiving market in a big way.
+Welch says that virtualization of hardware, software and networks represents a sea change in enterprise computing, and is already impacting the archiving market in a big way.

 As organizations across the government and education markets look to reduce their dependence on costly server hardware and reduce administrative and energy costs, VMware offers a powerful and affordable alternative.
 And with virtual appliance solutions hitting the market to support archiving in VMware environments, many institutions -- including colleges, universities and K-12 schools -- can gain added confidence in their ability to meet regulatory compliance requirements, while also ensuring that virtualized data is protected at every turn.
 A college in Georgia recently turned to ArcMail for this very reason, Welch says.